Portugal Cultural Golden Visa: A Complete Guide for 2026

 You can qualify by supporting artistic production, helping restore cultural heritage, or making donations to organizations approved by GEPAC.

 The visa grants you Portuguese residency for two years, which you can renew for another three.
-After five years, you’ll be eligible to apply for permanent residency and even citizenship.
+After five years, you’ll be eligible to apply for permanent residency.

 You can also include your spouse, dependent children, and even dependent parents in your application, making it a family-friendly option.